 Even the best car insurance policy won’t cover everything.
 Some insurers offer options to fill some of the gaps.
 Other gaps will likely never be covered.

-- Rideshare or commercial use: Your auto policy covers you when you’re not “on the job” with a rideshare company, but coverage becomes fuzzy if you are “available” to take a customer or “in transit” to pick up a customer, or even if you just dropped one off.
+Rideshare or commercial use: Your auto policy covers you when you’re not “on the job” with a rideshare company, but coverage becomes fuzzy if you are “available” to take a customer or “in transit” to pick up a customer, or even if you just dropped one-off.
 Once you have a passenger, the rideshare company’s insurance takes over.
-The basic premise is that a personal auto insurance policy is for personal use of your vehicle.
+The basic premise is that a personal auto insurance policy is for the personal use of your vehicle.

 Spotlight on Auto Insurance Medical Coverage